-This Proxy Statement and the enclosed BLUE proxy card are first being mailed to shareholders on or about April 19, 2022.
+This Proxy Statement and the enclosed BLUE proxy card are first being mailed to shareholders on or about [] [], 2022.
 I am asking you to (A) WITHHOLD your vote on the re-election of the Compensation Committee Directors as directors at the Annual Meeting [Proposal 1] and (B) vote AGAINST the Company's advisory vote on the compensation of the Company's named executive officers [Proposal 2].

-Since I am not proposing an alternate slate of directors and am no longer a nominee or candidate for election to the board at this year's annual meeting, I believe the election is uncontested despite my opposition to the Compensation Committee Directors.
-The Company has a director resignation policy in place for uncontested elections, whereby any nominee in an uncontested election who does not receive a majority of votes cast shall promptly tender his or her resignation from the Board of Directors following the certification of the stockholder vote.
+Since I am not proposing an alternate slate of directors, the election is uncontested despite my opposition to the Compensation Committee Directors.
+However, the Company has a director resignation policy in place for uncontested elections, whereby any nominee in an uncontested election who does not receive a majority of votes cast shall promptly tender his or her resignation from the Board of Directors following the certification of the stockholder vote.
 Under the policy, the Nominating and Corporate Governance Committee will assess the appropriateness of the nominee continuing to serve as a director and will recommend to the Board of Directors whether to accept or reject the resignation, or whether other action should be taken.
-The Board of Directors will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and the reason for the decision.
-See the Section "Votes Required for Approval" herein for further information.
+The Board of Directors will act on the Nominating Committee's recommendation and publicly disclose its decision and the reason for the decision.

-Regardless of whether a majority or plurality voting standard applies at this year's meeting, if this proxy solicitation results in any director failing to receive a majority of the votes cast for his or her election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
-I believe the failure of the Board to accept any tendered resignations that may result from the Annual Meeting would be a violation of proper corporate governance, and in direct opposition to a clear shareholder directive.
+If this proxy solicitation results in any director failing to receive a majority of the votes cast for his or her election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
+I believe the failure of the Board to accept any such tendered resignations that may result from the Annual Meeting would be an egregious violation of proper corporate governance, and in direct opposition to a clear shareholder directive.